 The debtor must sign the Fact Information Sheet under oath, and intentional misstatements or omissions may be subject to perjury.
-The Rule requires the debtor to supply with the Fact Information Sheet financial documents including tax returns, deeds, and car titles.
+The Rule requires the debtor to provide with the Fact Information Sheet financial documents including tax returns, deeds, and car titles.

 A debtor may request by motion additional time to complete the Fact Information Sheet if, for example, the debtor’s financial situation is unusually complex or if the debtor needs to assemble documents stored elsewhere.
 If the debtor does not complete the Fact Information Sheet by the deadline, the creditor may ask the court for an order that provides a new deadline after which the debtor could be held in contempt of court.